 B2.5.1.
 Legal framework for cross sector coordination

-Parameter type: Address

-Data type: Narrative text

 In Viet Nam, REDD+ policies and measures are linked to the mandates and jurisdictions of the land and forest sectors as well as other related sectors.
 Effective governance structures require adequate coordination between ministries and agencies during the elaboration and implementation of the National REDD+ Programme[1] and Provincial REDD+ Action Plans.

 Viet Nam’s legal framework defines mechanisms and institutional arrangements to support cross-sector coordination, including clear lines of communication between and across sectors and levels of government for forest management.

-With regard to the legal framework, the Law on Promulgation of Normative Legal Documents (2015)[2] requires that new laws are subject to scrutiny to ensure unity with other legislation, especially that from other sectors.
-Meanwhile the law development process also involves the participation of other line ministries in the development of a given law.
+The Law on Promulgation of Normative Legal Documents (2015)[2] requires that new laws are subject to scrutiny to ensure unity with other legislation, especially that from other sectors.
+The law development process also involves the participation of other line ministries in the development of a given law.
 The Law on Protection and Development of Forests (2004) and the Forestry Law (2017)[3] request the support of other (non-forest) ministries and line agencies in their implementation.

-In terms of land use and forest sector planning (i.e. the planning processes of greatest relevance to REDD+), cross-sectoral coordination is required as part of both processes, as prescribed in the Land Law (2013)[4] and the Forestry Law (2017)[3].
+In terms of land use and forest sector planning (i.e. the planning processes of greatest relevance to REDD+), cross-sectoral coordination is required as part of both processes, as prescribed in the Land Law (2013)[4], the Forestry Law (2017)[3] and the Law on Planning (2017)[5].

-Decree 34/2016/ND-CP dated May 2016[5] on detailing a number of articles of, and providing measures for implementing the Law on Promulgation of Normative Legal Documents (2015), details the procedures to be followed to ensure consistency between new laws and existing policies and legislation.
+Decree 34/2016/ND-CP dated May 2016[6] on detailing a number of articles of, and providing measures for implementing the Law on Promulgation of Normative Legal Documents (2015), details the procedures to be followed to ensure consistency between new laws and existing policies and legislation.

-Decree 43/2014/ND-CP[6] detailing a number of articles of the land law, specifies procedures of collaboration between ministries, line agencies and other actors in the process of developing and adjusting master land use plans and land use plans..
+Decree 43/2014/ND-CP[7] detailing a number of articles of the Land Law, specifies procedures of collaboration between ministries, line agencies and other actors in the process of developing and adjusting master land use plans and land use plans..

-In addition, Viet Nam has various other laws and regulations calling for inter-agency coordination, such as Decree 23/2006/ND-CP[7] on procedures for the development of Forest Protection and Development Plans, including the consideration of comments from other concerned line ministries or agencies, and Decree 119/2006/ND-CP on organisational and operational arrangements for the forest protection service [8] .
+In addition, Viet Nam has various other laws and regulations calling for inter-agency coordination, such as Decree 23/2006/ND-CP[8] on procedures for the development of Forest Protection and Development Plans, including the consideration of comments from other concerned line ministries or agencies, Decree 119/2006/ND-CP on organisational and operational arrangements for the forest protection service [9]

 [1] NRAP 2017